-Describe the purpose for which program staff will travel.
-Provide a calculation to include costs for airfare, transportation, lodging, per diem, and other travel-related expenses multiplied by the number of trips/staff.
+Describe the purpose for which program staff members will travel.
+Provide a calculation to include itemized costs for airfare, transportation, lodging, per diem, and other travel-related expenses multiplied by the number of trips/staff.
 Where applicable, identify the current standard reimbursement rate(s) of the organization for mileage, daily per diem, and similar supporting information.
+Reimbursement should not exceed the federal mileage rate unless a result of applicant policy and justified in the budget narrative.
 Only domestic travel is allowable.